COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 - Scanned images to be used in advance of the DBS check being submitted

-They have now announced an additional temporary relaxation to allow expired UK passports to be used for ID checking purposes, if within six months of their expiry date.
+They subsequently announced an additional temporary relaxation to allow expired UK passports to be used for ID checking purposes, if within six months of their expiry date.

 The Department for Business, Energy and Industrial Support has published an explanation of how holiday entitlement and pay operate during the coronavirus pandemic, where it differs from the standard holiday entitlement and pay guidance.
 It covers employers’ legal obligations towards both those that have continued to work, as well as those that have been furloughed under the Coronavirus Job Retention Scheme.